-Students who stayed overnight on campus during orientation indicated later that they were more comfortable with their choice to attend UNI and felt better prepared to start college.
-If you choose to stay on-campus, you will be housed in a double room in Hagemann Hall with one other student of the same gender.
-During your time in Hagemann Hall, you will have opportunities to meet other new and current UNI students, and enjoy informal social activities.
-Hagemann Hall is not air conditioned, so plan to bring a fan.
-Each person will be provided a pillow, pillowcase, bedspread, towel, and a washcloth.
+Yes!
+Students who stayed overnight on campus during orientation indicated later that they felt better prepared to start college and made more connections with other new students.
+If you choose to stay on-campus, you will be housed in a double room in Bender Hall with one other student of the same gender.
+During your time in Bender Hall, you will have opportunities to meet other new and current UNI students, and enjoy informal social activities.
+Bender Hall is not air conditioned, so plan to bring a fan.
+Each person will be provided a fitted sheet, bed sheet, pillow, pillowcase, light blanket, and towel.
 Please note that accommodations are not comparable to those found in hotels (no TV, air conditioning, etc.).

 You will not have the opportunity to see your specific room, although you will be given a tour of your assigned building and a sample room.
 This will give you a clear idea of room size, layout, and residence hall facilities (laundry, dining, recreation, etc.).
 Because students participating in youth camps live in our residence halls throughout the summer, we are unable to open and show a number of specific rooms for privacy and security reasons.

-If you are unable to attend any of the orientation programs offered in June or July, we offer a "last chance" one-day orientation program for fall semester on Friday, August 19, 2011.
+If you are unable to attend any of the orientation programs offered in June or July, we offer a "last chance" one-day orientation program for fall semester.
 Because the 2-day orientation programs in June and July are more comprehensive, we recommend that you do your best to fit one of those into your schedule.